RFM Score: Analysis, Formula, and How to Calculate It

 In the table below, you see a 1 to 5 scale used by a company with over 200k customers.

-Let’s take an RFM analysis example.
-In this company’s case, a customer that purchased more than a year ago receives the minimum score for recency, respectively 1 point.
-If that customer’s purchase frequency is higher than 5, they receive the maximum score – 5 points.
-If the monetary value is $45, the customer gets 5 points.
+In this company’s case, a customer who purchased more than a year ago receives the minimum score for recency, respectively, 1 point.
+If that customer’s purchase frequency is higher than 5, they receive the maximum score, 5 points.
+If the monetary value is [$45], the customer gets 5 points.

 Like what you're reading?